zacharyvoase/markdoc/doc/wiki/configuration.md

 `listing-filename` (default `_list.html`)
 : This specifies the filename that directory listings are saved under; see the documentation for `generate-listing` just above for more information.

+`use-default-static` (default `true`)
+: If true, Markdoc’s default set of static media will be synchronized to the HTML root when building.

+`use-default-templates` (default `true`)
+: If true, Jinja2 will look in Markdoc’s set of default templates when rendering documents and listings.

 `markdown` (default is empty)
 : This should hold a dictionary with keyword arguments for the `markdown.Markdown` constructor.
 You can see an example above; also try consulting the Python Markdown library documentation to see what values can be given here.